salesforcecli/plugin-org/messages/create.sandbox.md

 # error.userGroupQueryFailed

-Could not query user group.
+Unable to find the ID of the activation user group "%s" that's defined in the definition file.

 # error.bothApexClassIdAndNameProvided

-Could not specify both apexClassId and apexClassName.
+You can't specify both `apexClassId` and `apexClassName` in the definition file at the same time.

 # error.bothUserGroupIdAndNameProvided

-Could not specify both userGroupId and userClassName.
+You can't specify both `ActivationUserGroupId` and `ActivationUserGroupName` in the definition file at the same time.

 # error.apexClassQueryFailed

-Could not query apex class.
+Unable to find the ID of the Apex class "%s" that's defined in the definition file.